State cases pass 100,000 milestone; no deaths reported in South Florida

 Cases have climbed to 100,217 since the first two were announced on March `1.

-South Florida had 1,041 new cases, which is 35.6 percent, including 189 in Palm Beach County, 539 in Miami-Dade and 218 in Broward.
+South Florida had 1,041 new cases, which is a 35.6 percent gain, including 189 in Palm Beach County, 539 in Miami-Dade and 218 in Broward.
 In the Treasure Coast area there, there were 95 more cases – 20 in Indian River, 12 in St. Lucie, 57 in Martin and 5 in Okeechobee.

+Palm Beach County has risen by 1,928 cases in one week for a 21.4 percent gain.
+Over seven days, Martin County climbed by 307 cases for 2.52 percent, St. Lucie County rose by 288 for 31.1 percent, Indian River County by 193 for 89.3 percent and Okeechobee County by 56 for 29.7 percent.

-The number of tests reported were 28,207 compared with 38,055 the day before.
-So there were more tests and fewer positive results from the day before.
+The number of tests reported: 28,207 compared with 38,055 the day before.
+So there were fewer tests and fewer positive results from the day before.

 Total tests reached 1,618,540 with 1,517,270 negative results.

-The mortality rate involving positive cases is 3.2 percent in the state compared with 5.2 percent in the United States and 5.2 percent worldwide, which neared 470,000 deaths and passed 9 million cases Sunday.
+The mortality rate involving positive cases is 3.2 percent in the state compared with 5.2 percent in the United States and 5.1 percent worldwide, which neared 473,000 deaths and neared 9.2 million cases Monday.
 Palm Beach County's rate was 4.3 percent, compared with Broward at 3.3 percent and Miami-Dade with 3.4 percent.
-With much fewer deaths, the mortality rate is 3.3 percent in St. Lucie, 3.78 percent in Indian River and 1.3 percent in Martin.
+With much fewer deaths, the mortality rate is 3.3 percent in St. Lucie, 3.7 percent in Indian River and 1.3 percent in Martin.

 In the Treasure Coast, remaining the same are St. Lucie with 41, Martin with 20 and Indian River with 15.